mahdieslaminet/Vehicle_Speed_Estimation/README.md

 •	Multiple camera angles

-Methodology
+Methodology:

 Deep Learning Model
 We employ a convolutional neural network (CNN) for feature extraction, followed by a regression model to estimate vehicle speeds.
 The model is trained on the annotated dataset to learn the correlation between visual features and vehicle speeds.

-Error Correction
+Error Correction:

 To improve measurement accuracy, we implement robust calibration procedures and compensate for environmental factors such as varying lighting conditions and camera angles.
 These steps are crucial to minimize errors and enhance the reliability of the speed estimation system.

-Installation
+Installation:

 To set up the project, follow these steps:

-1. Clone the repository:
+1. Clone the repository
   https://github.com/mahdieslaminet/Vehicle_Speed_Estimation.git
-2. Install the required dependencies:

-  pip install -r requirements.txt
+2. Install the required dependencies: pip install -r requirements.txt

-Usage
+Usage:

 1. Prepare the dataset by organizing the videos and annotations in the specified format.